waleedkalyar/My-Test-projects/README.md

 # My-Test-projects
-Its just for sake of knowledge abut githu.
+Its just for sake of knowledge abut github.